-With its Furniture Strategy the Otto Group aims to completely switch its range of wooden furniture to FSC®-certified articles by 2020.
-With around 26,000 articles in 2016, the share of furniture made from FSC-certified wood has risen to 46% at the Otto Group – an increase by three percentage points compared to the previous year.
-This means that over a four-year period, the share of sustainable furniture in the Group’s overall assortment has almost doubled.
+With its Furniture Strategy the Otto Group aims to completely switch its range of wooden furniture to FSC®-certified articles.
+With around 32,000 articles in 2017, the share of furniture made from FSC-certified wood has risen to 52 % at the Otto Group – an increase by six percentage points compared to the previous year.

 The responsible handling of timber for manufacturing print materials or cardboard packaging is an important lever in environmental protection, too.
-For this reason, under its Paper Strategy, the Otto Group intends to increase the share of FSC®-certified gravure printing paper to at least 50% for catalogues and advertising materials by 2018.
+For this reason, under its Paper Strategy, the Otto Group intends to increase the share of FSC®-certified gravure printing paper to 60 % for catalogues and advertising materials by 2020.

-The Otto Group has actively supported the FSC since the end of the 1990s, and has been an official member of the Forest Stewardship Council Germany since 2006.
-This year the Group celebrates the 10th anniversary of its membership.
+The Otto Group has actively supported the FSC since the end of the 1990s, and has been an official member of the Forest Stewardship Council® Germany since 2006.
+In 2016 the Group celebrated the 10th anniversary of its membership.

 The Forest Stewardship Council (FSC) is an international non-profit, independent organisation that actively promotes responsible forestry and the conservation of biodiversity.